Discover Major Findings Relating to Smoking in Wales

 Background

-In Wales, electronic cigarettes are currently regulated as consumer products
+In Wales, vapes are currently regulated as consumer products

-It is important to track use of electronic cigarettes and assess how far they appear to be promoting or detracting from reduction in prevalence of cigarette smoking
+It is important to track vaping and assess how far they appear to be promoting or detracting from reduction in prevalence of cigarette smoking

 Aims

-To track use of electronic cigarettes over time and assess how far any increase is accompanied by changes in:
+To track vaping over time and assess how far any increase is accompanied by changes in:

 • use of other aids to cessation or smoking reduction

-To assess prevalence of use of electronic cigarettes in people who have never smoked regularly or stopped for more than a year
+To assess prevalence of vaping in people who have never smoked regularly or stopped for more than a year

 To estimate changes in the total tobacco and nicotine market